secnate/secnate.github.io/_posts/2022-10-30-phoenix-stack-two.md

 Notice the `env={"ExploitEducation":payload}`.
 When Pwntools creates a new terminal process for launching the stack-two binary, the **env** dictionary specifies the *ExploitEducation* environment variable’s value initialized upon its launch.
 Since the **env** dictionary has no other entries, no other environment variables are initialized. *ExploitEducation* is a global environment variable since the *stack-two* program uses it when executing.
 {: style="text-align: justify;"}

 Controlling environment variables’ values with the **env={\<data\>}** dictionary is important in the exploit development and stabilization process.
-This is because environmental variables are found in the stack’s bottom, with their lengths affecting the locations of function-specific stack within available memory regions.
+This is because environmental variables are found in the stack’s bottom, with their lengths affecting the locations of function-specific stack data within available memory regions.
 {: style="text-align: justify;"}

 <br/>